What You Need to Know About Hreflang & X-Default for International SEO

 In October of 2013, Google introduced the hreflang=”x-default”.
-Hreflang=”x-default” tags allow you to set a default country and language when your website surfaces on Google outside of the language-region specified in the code.
-However, to understand hreflang=”x-default,” you must first understand hreflang attributes.
+This attribute allows you to specify a default language and country for your website when it appears on Google in regions outside those defined in your hreflang tags.
+However, to understand “x-default,” you must first understand hreflang attributes.

 What Does an Hreflang Attribute Look Like?